 Together, our facilities offer a network of treatment programs that allow our clients to transition easily from one phase of recovery to the next.
 Whether the client requires treatment for alcohol abuse, opiate dependency, prescription drug abuse, or an eating disorder, our core mission is to empower and aid our clients on their path to recovery.
 Our continuum of care includes:

 What sets ARS recovery programs apart from most conventional rehab programs?
-Our patient-centered treatment plans are truly tailored to each client.
+Our client-centered treatment plans are truly tailored to each client.
 Treatment planning is a crucial step in the recovery process.
-At the admission stage, our clients undergo thorough, comprehensive neuropsychological evaluation to identify their physical, emotional, and psychosocial needs.
+At the admission stage, clients undergo thorough, comprehensive neuropsychological evaluation to identify their physical, emotional and psychosocial needs.
 We use the information gathered in this assessment to develop an approach to treatment that reflects the individual’s medical, psychological, and psychosocial status.
 To gauge the effectiveness of treatment, we regularly review and re-evaluate the client’s progress.

 As part of treatment planning, our multidisciplinary staff identifies the appropriate level of care for the client and decides which therapies will create the best outcomes.
 Whether the client requires help for alcohol abuse, drug addiction, an eating disorder, or a co-occurring mental illness, we are fully equipped to provide a personalized plan for recovery.

 Our residential services include 24-hour care from a team of experts that includes a physician, a psychiatrist, a nutritionist, a dietitian, mental health therapists, nurses, integrative therapists, and health technicians.
-Residential treatment provides the optimal level of support for patients who can benefit from the structure and stability of round-the-clock monitoring.
+Residential treatment provides the optimal level of support for clients who can benefit from the structure and stability of round-the-clock monitoring.

 One of the primary goals of a PHP is to help clients prepare to rejoin the community through an outpatient program or sober living home.
-With that goal in mind, we focus on helping our clients acquire coping skills for dealing with the stressors, triggers, and life situations that they will encounter in the “real” world.
+With that goal in mind, we focus on helping clients acquire coping skills for dealing with the stressors, triggers, and life situations they will encounter in the “real” world.
 These services include:

 Most clients transition to IOP from a more advanced level of care.
 They have already demonstrated a high level of motivation and accountability, along with the necessary coping strategies to deal with stressors and triggers.
-IOP programs are appropriate for the treatment of alcohol abuse, drug dependence, eating disorders, or co-occurring disorders.
+IOP programs are appropriate for the treatment of alcohol abuse, drug dependence, eating disorders or co-occurring disorders.

 Recovery is a continuous healing process, and rehab is just the beginning of the journey.
 The work that our clients start in the more intensive levels of treatment continues in the aftercare stage.
-From the time our clients enter treatment, our therapists and case managers begin to plan their discharge to determine which aftercare services they may need.
-This advanced planning ensures that our clients can rely on a network of supportive professionals as they re-enter the community and begin to rebuild their lives.
+From the time clients enter treatment, our therapists and case managers begin to plan their discharge to determine which aftercare services they may need.
+This advanced planning ensures that clients can rely on a network of supportive professionals as they re-enter the community and begin to rebuild their lives.

-From alumni events to family support, group meetings, recreational activities, and relapse prevention classes, graduates of ARS programs have a host of aftercare resources at their disposal.
+Graduates of ARS programs have a host of aftercare resources at their disposal.
 These resources, combined with the coping strategies learned in treatment, form the foundation for a solid recovery.